Orion (manga)

 Orion (仙術超攻殻オリオン, Senjutsu Chōkōkaku Orion) is a manga by Masamune Shirow, first serialized in 1990 and 1991 in Seishinsha Comic Gaia magazine.

 Description

 The magic/technology described in the story draws upon ideas from Buddhism, Taoism, ancient Japanese myth, elements of cyberpunk, Yin/Yang mysticism, and particle physics.
 The story is based on a minor empire within the expansive (25-world) Galactic Empire, known as Great Yamato Empire, located on a minor backwater world.
-Dealing with gods, end of world scenario and numbers of characters caught up in a universe shattering event.
+Dealing with gods, end-of-world scenarios and numbers of characters caught up in a universe-shattering event.

 The Galaxy Empire spans 25 worlds and is connected by magic-powered starships.
 Masamune Shirow has combined many aspects of magic with technology.